mclemente/gitbook-pbta/src/character-sheets.md

 * **attributesTop** - Attributes in the attributesTop group are displayed directly below the stats in character sheets.&#x20;
 * **attributesLeft** - Attributes in the attributesLeft group are displayed directly to the left of the moves list in character sheets.
 * **moveTypes** - This group defines the groups/separators that will appear in the moves tab of character sheets.
 Examples include "Basic", "Advanced", "Spells", and "Class Moves".
-* **equipmentTypes** - (optional) This group defines the groups/separators that will appear in the equipment tab of character sheets.
+* **equipmentTypes** - This group defines the groups/separators that will appear in the equipment tab of character sheets.
 Examples include "Gear" and "Loot".
+* **description** This group defines the editor fields that will appear in the Description tab of character sheets.

 ![](<.gitbook/assets/image (6).png>)